Q-RIDE Training Process

 3. Off-road training

-Once all the pre-ride checks have been performed, we progress to the Kingaroy Airport where we carry out our off-road training.
+Once all the pre-ride checks have been performed, we progress to the off road training area.
 Here, we demonstrate controlled braking, counter-steering, picking up a dropped bike, u-turns, gear changing and heaps of other relevant topics.

 4. On-Road Training